AutoRABIT Knowledge Base

 Select - Shift+Command+P or - Shift+Command+P (Mac) to open the Command Palette.
 Type in CodeScan to bring up the CodeScan commands and run Update CodeScan binding to SonarQube/CodeScan Cloud.

-An All CodeScan bindings successfully updated notification appears once the binding is successfully completed.
+An All CodeScan bindings successfully updated notification appears once the binding is completed successfully.

 Step 8: Verifying